Should I Become a Pet Psychologist?

 Students wishing to become certified as animal behaviorists need to obtain a master's or doctoral degree in animal behavior or the biological sciences, depending on which level of certification they wish to attain.
 Master's degree programs typically take two years to complete, and students usually take coursework in research methods and animal behavior.
 These programs frequently include a research thesis or project as well.

 Ph.D. programs dealing with animal behavior are more research intensive and take about five years to complete.
 Students can choose from a variety of research concentrations in the applied animal behavior field.
 Advanced coursework can vary considerably by specialty, and students have to prepare a dissertation from original research.

-- Undertake an internship, fellowship or apprenticeship.
 The ABS recommends apprenticing with a practicing certified applied animal behaviorist or veterinary behaviorist or undertaking a fellowship in animal behavior.
 This can be done while enrolled in a graduate program.
 Prospective veterinary behaviorists need to complete an internship as part of their schooling.

 Step 3: Become Licensed (For Veterinary Behaviorists)